linzhlalala/Pricebee/README.md

 # Pricebee
-Search Woolworths and COLES and Compare price
+Search Woolworths and Coles and Compare price

 ##16/10/19
 1. react frontend